 Teriyaki Chicken Sandwich (照焼チキンサンド)

-Teriyaki Chicken Sandwich (照焼チキンサンド – Teriyaki Chicken Sando) has become such a popular variation on the classic that it’s sold in almost every convenience store, as well as many bakeries around Japan.
-The main difference with Western versions of this sandwich is that a Japanese Teriyaki Chicken Sandwich almost always includes an egg.
+Teriyaki Chicken Sandwich (照焼チキンサンド - Teriyaki Chicken Sando) has become such a popular variation on the classic that it's sold in almost every convenience store, as well as many bakeries around Japan.
+Where Western versions of this sandwich often feature grilled pineapple, a Japanese Teriyaki Chicken Sandwich almost always includes an egg.
 This usually means egg salad at convenience stores, but you may find a quivering over-easy egg atop the chicken in bakeries or restaurants.

 Why This Recipe Works?